-Situated within the nation’s top public research university, the School for Environment and Sustainability (SEAS) at the University of Michigan has been a pioneer in environmental education, research, and activism for more than a century.
+Situated within the nation’s top public research university, the University of Michigan School for Environment and Sustainability (SEAS) has been a pioneer in environmental education, research, and activism for more than a century.

 From its inception in 1903, SEAS has recognized the need to continually evolve its curriculum to reflect and drive advances in science and societal values.
 Considered the birthplace of modern environmental education, SEAS is the seed and steward of global environmental consciousness and action.
 While inspiring public action through widespread outreach, we have pioneered many fields of study that are today considered standard.
-These include environmental law and education, responsible natural resource management and conservation, sustainable systems life cycle analysis, remote sensing, and environmental justice.
+These include ecological design, environmental law and education, responsible natural resource management and conservation, sustainable systems life cycle analysis, remote sensing, and environmental justice.
 Our faculty, researchers, and alumni have made countless breakthroughs in advancing environmental sustainability to improve the health of our planet and its people long into the future.

 SEAS is a hub for interdisciplinary collaboration and research at the University of Michigan.
 Taking a holistic approach, we foster partnerships, initiatives, and projects that tap into the vanguard expertise of faculty across campus.
-Whether through systems modeling, engineering, ecological forecasting, geographic information systems, or economic analysis, SEAS brings an entrepreneurial, impact-driven mindset to sustainability challenges.
-As a result, our graduates know how to identify and analyze the underpinnings of environmental problems and are able to formulate holistic solutions that are technically, economically, and socially feasible.
+Whether through alternative future scenario development, systems modeling, design ideation, engineering, ecological forecasting, geographic information systems, or economic analysis, SEAS brings an entrepreneurial, impact-driven mindset to sustainability challenges.
+As a result, our graduates know how to identify and analyze the underpinnings of environmental problems and are able to formulate holistic solutions that are simultaneously inspirational and technically, economically, and socially feasible.
 That's environmental sustainability for the long term.

 In 1967, it was said that the students of Samuel Graham, professor emeritus and one of SEAS’s most influential early leaders, “are found in nearly every country in the world, leading a wide array of scientific, educational, and land management enterprises.”
 The same can be said today on an exponentially larger scale.
 SEAS is proud to have the largest, most expansive alumni network of any environmental school in the nation.
 More than 8,500 active SEAS alumni are serving as true stewards of the environment, using what they learned in Ann Arbor to help sustain every corner of the globe.
 There are SEAS alumni in every state and in more than 80 countries.